apache/camel/examples/camel-example-loan-broker/README.txt

 For the latest & greatest documentation on how to use this example please see: http://cwiki.apache.org/CAMEL/example-loan-broker.html

+You will need to compile this example first: mvn compile

 The example of queue version should run if you type mvn exec:java -PQueue.LoanBroker mvn exec:java -PQueue.Client